cobyqa/cobyqa/docs/source/algo/linalg.lctcg.rst

 Linear constrained truncated conjugate gradient
 ===============================================

-In general (that is when some linear and/or nonlinear constraints are provided), to determine a trust-region tangential step, COBYQA must solve a problem of the form
+In general (that is when some linear and/or nonlinear constraints are provided), to determine a trust-region tangential step, |project| must solve a problem of the form

 .. math::
     :label: lctcg